-6.42 Liquidator's Reports
+6.42 Liquidator's reports

-- 6.42.1 The Liquidator shall, as and when directed by the Liquidation Committee (but not more often than once in any period of two (2) months), send a written report to every member of the Liquidation Committee setting out the position generally as regards the progress of the winding up and matters arising in connection with it, to which the Liquidator considers the Liquidation Committee's attention should be drawn. - 6.42.2 In the absence of such directions by the committee, the Liquidator shall send such a report not less often than once in every period of six (6) months. - 6.42.3 Any Liquidator's Report as required by these Regulations and in Articles 62 and 73 of the Law shall include the contents set out in Appendix 4.
+6.42.1 The Liquidator shall, as and when directed by the Liquidation Committee (but not more often than once in any period of two (2) months), send a written report to every member of the Liquidation Committee setting out the position generally as regards the progress of the winding up and matters arising in connection with it, to which the Liquidator considers the Liquidation Committee's attention should be drawn.

+6.42.2 In the absence of such directions by the committee, the Liquidator shall send such a report not less often than once in every period of six (6) months.